yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/sms-template.md

    ![](https://i.imgur.com/P2Vezjr.png)

-3. Create the template using the available options and click **Save**.
-For descriptions of each field, see the following table.
+3. Create the template using the available options.
+For descriptions, refer to the following table.

    ![](https://cdn.yellowmessenger.com/xUABq9rVRsiP1649260093253.png)